Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Our article on gastric sleeves provides more information about this procedure.

-Gastric bypass or sleeve – let’s look at some of the differences.
+Gastric bypass or sleeve – let’s look at some differences in specific aspects:

 The cost of gastric bypass surgery in the UK will vary from hospital to hospital and within the different regions.
 The table below represents the average cost for an operation in the private sector and will often include follow-up consultations for up to 2 years.